Artist Statement

 Education and Study

-1976 Swarthmore College, BA, Painting, studied with Harriet Shorr
+1976 Swarthmore College, Swarthmore, PA - BA, Psychology, Painting, studied with Harriet Shorr

-1972 La Guardia High School for Music and Art, New York, NY
+1972 La Guardia High School for Music and Art, NYC

 Affiliations and Registries